standarddeviant/cipherlabels/README.md

-# CastRemoteDisplay-android
+# cipherlabels

-This Google Cast sample application shows how to use the Remote Display API.
+This app is based off of the official example for Android's Remote Display API for Google Cast (CastRemoteDisplay-android).

 ## Dependencies
 * google-play-services_lib library from the Android SDK (at least version 7.5.62)